An appreciation and understanding for the hard working business side that goes into getting the designer’s collections into the stores.

-Real couture (hand-stitched garments), and Japanese designers who embrace raw edges and unique fabrics.
+Real couture (hand-stitched garments), and designers who embrace raw edges and unique fabrics.

 Back in the day, high-quality cashmere that would never pill, and was so soft you never wanted to take it off.

-My 17″ cotton Pucci hair scarves (silk slips out of my hair).
+My Pucci hair scarves.
 I’m lost without them come summer humidity, plus the eclectic colors and patterns are fun as I never wear prints anywhere else, unless it’s a maxi dress.

-Huge yet light, made of leather that’s soft as butter and distressed, with tons of pockets so I can be organized.
+Huge yet light, made of leather that’s soft as butter, with tons of pockets so I can be organized.

 My tissue-thin chocolate brown velvet duster coat.
 It’s a one-of-a-kind made by Michele Lamy (Rick Owen’s wife) from when I was a sales rep for her collection.